lamberta/devkit-doc/native/android-setup.md

 ### Appendix: Manual Install of the Android Plugin for Basil

+Make sure your version of basil is up to date with `basil update`.

 Clone the Game Closure
 [Android repository](https://github.com/gameclosure/android).
 Switch
 to this directory and make sure everything is up-to-date:

 ~~~
-$ git clone git@github.com:gameclosure/android.git
+$ git clone git@github.com:gameclosure/android
-$ cd ./android
+$ cd android
+$ git checkout master
 $ git submodule update --init
 ~~~

-To let basil know where to find the android repository, update the `config.json` file located in the root of the basil install:
+To let basil know where to find the android repository, update the **config.json** file located in the root of the basil install:

 ~~~